Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/technical.md

 ## B. Halls
 ### a.
 Drone Zone
+need to create a door to enter in the drone zone / need to change the textures of the grill
 ### b.
 Flight Zone
+need to add a drone to try the flight / need to be careful about the high of the drone going during flight
 ### c.
 Stands Zone
+need to install a podium for people who driving/watching drones
 ### d.
 Robotic Parkour
+need to design a circuit for robots / need to add robots
 ### e.
 Greener
+need to add plants where it's possible to have a frendlier place

 # 5. Working Systems
 ## A. Permission Card